BC SUPPORT Unit

 We’re happy to provide letters of support for research proposals that align with our goals and objectives.
 Submit requests at least one week in advance of the competition deadline in order to ensure sufficient time to respond.

-This project is offered through a partnership between the BC SUPPORT Unit, BC Children’s Hospital, the Centre for Clinical Epidemiology and Evaluation (C2E2), Island Health and Population Data BC.
+REDCap is offered through a partnership between the BC SUPPORT Unit (part of Michael Smith Health Research BC), BC Children’s Hospital, the Centre for Clinical Epidemiology and Evaluation (C2E2), Interior Health, Island Health, and Population Data BC.

 Service request for SPOR-Funded Entities